nilsriga/Youtube-Recomended-Video-Playlist-Creator-Chrome-Extension/README.md

 - Then it pulls the recomended videos into that playlist and redirects you to that playlist

 - ATTENTION the app globaly can only be used 10 times a day.
 By me, and you and your friend combined.
 This is because youtube limits how many api calls you can make to a day.
-(10 by this use case)
+(10 by this use case.
+That is equivelent to adding approximatley 200 videos to an existing TV playlist )

 - To unleash this script's full potential (and have all of those 10 api calls all to yoursel) you need to take this app and get Your unique chrome extension app key.